johnhof/IceBuddy/README.md

    - `--prod` builds a production version (minified)
    - `--dev` builds a dev version (unminified/default)

-If you get an `addr in use` error, run `killall node` to terminate active node servers

 ## Useful grunt commands

 `grunt serve` -> run with the current build (no watch)